 Mary Lloyd Frank Collection, [M79.11.1] – Contains two publications: Leaves from the Sondley and The Southern Packet, both published by the Stephens Press.

-French Broad River Garden Club Coloured Slides and Photographs Collection, [M2010.02.01 ; OS2010.02.01] – The collection is centered on lantern slides and prints of wild flowers of the region forming, Coloured Slides and Photographs Native Plants of the North Carolina Mountains Suitable for Naturalization Found Within a Radius of 80 miles of Asheville, originally shown at a meeting on May 21, 1936.
-Correspondence regarding the coloring of the slides, and a booklet of notes describing the plants shown, are also included, along with meeting minutes from 1935 – 1937, and a record of plants grown in members’ gardens.
+French Broad River Garden Club Coloured Slides and Photographs Collection, [M2010.02.01 ; OS2010.02.01] – The collection features lantern slides and prints of wild flowers of the region originally presented as Coloured Slides and Photographs Native Plants of the North Carolina Mountains Suitable for Naturalization Found Within a Radius of 80 miles of Asheville at a meeting on May 21, 1936.
+Also included are aorrespondence regarding the coloring of the slides, a booklet of notes describing the plants shown, meeting minutes from 1935 – 1937, and a record of plants grown in members’ gardens.